dtonhofer/prolog_notes/maplist_2_examples.md

 ...
 ```

-Or just with a list of specific length, even without `yall` Lambda notation:
+Or just with a list of specific length, even without `library(yall)` lambda notation:

 ```logtalk
 length(L,10), maplist(=(1), L).